varunnn789/Audio-Transcription-App/README.markdown

 # Intro to Machine Learning Project: Context-Aware Speech Textbot

 This project implements a context-aware speech textbot using pre-trained Automatic Speech Recognition (ASR) and Large Language Model (LLM) models.
-The system transcribes audio input using Whisper Tiny, generates context-aware responses with Llama 3.2 1B, and converts responses to speech using gTTS.
+The system transcribes audio input using Whisper Tiny, generates context-aware responses with Llama 3.2 1B.
 The app is deployed via a Streamlit interface with a flask based backend for processing and a database for storing conversation history.

 This README provides instructions to set up and run the code files included in the project zip, covering dependencies, required access, and execution steps for Google Colab or local environments.